 Submitting a Planning Application

-The best way to make your application is online via the Planning Portal - applications where there are a number of tools and guides to help you prepare and submit your application.
-You do not need to send us any paper copies if you apply this way.
+The most efficient way to make your application is online via the Planning Portal - applications where there are a number of tools and guides to help you prepare and submit your application.
+You do not need to send us any paper copies if you apply this way and, as it populates our systems automatically, validating your application will be quicker.
 Alternatively, please email your application in full to firstname.lastname@example.org

 Applying in hard copy